7402/mbeep/README.md

 ### Notes

-The common Unix beep tool ([https://github.com/johnath/beep/](https://github.com/johnath/beep/))does not work on the Mac, because the Mac does not have a simple piezo speaker on the motherboard.
+The common Unix beep tool ([https://github.com/johnath/beep/](https://github.com/johnath/beep/)) does not work on the Mac, because the Mac does not have a simple piezo speaker on the motherboard.
 The mbeep tool uses the OpenAL framework, which is built into the macOS system; mbeep can also be used on Unix systems that have OpenAL installed.